andrew/ultimate-awesome/README.md

 - [free-rust-resources](https://github.com/getvmio/free-rust-resources) - Rust Free Resources | This repo collects 14 of free resources for Rust. 🦀 Build robust and efficient systems with our Rust Foundry repository!
 Offering a wealth of free Rust resources and an online Playground, this is your workshop for mastering this modern, safe, and concurrent programming langu.
 - [free-security-resources](https://github.com/getvmio/free-security-resources) - Security Free Resources | This repo collects 38 of free resources for Security. 🔐 Become a guardian of the digital realm with our Security Sentinel repository!
 Offering a comprehensive collection of free cybersecurity resources and hands-on learning opportunities, this is your training ground for.
 - [free-shell-scripting-resources](https://github.com/getvmio/free-shell-scripting-resources) - Shell Scripting Free Resources | This repo collects 12 of free resources for Shell Scripting. 🐚 Automate your world with our Shell Scripting Forge repository!
 Dive into comprehensive resources and an interactive playground for mastering shell scripting.
 Perfect for system administrators, DevOps e.
-- [free-software-development-resources](https://github.com/getvmio/free-software-development-resources) - Software Development Free Resources | This repo collects 29 of free resources for Software Development. 🏗️ Elevate your software development skills with our Software Engineering Institute repository!
-Featuring an extensive library of free courses and hands-on learning tools, this is your academy .
 - [free-sql-resources](https://github.com/getvmio/free-sql-resources) - SQL Free Resources | This repo collects 24 of free resources for SQL. 🗃️ Master the language of data with our SQL Sandbox repository!
 Featuring a comprehensive collection of free resources, courses, and an online SQL playground, this is your training ground for querying, manipulating, and managin.
 - [free-tensorflow-resources](https://github.com/getvmio/free-tensorflow-resources) - TensorFlow Free Resources | This repo collects 24 of free resources for TensorFlow. ⚡ Harness the power of machine learning with our TensorFlow Dojo repository!
 Featuring a comprehensive set of free TensorFlow learning materials and a hands-on online environment, this is your training ground for .
 - [free-unix-resources](https://github.com/getvmio/free-unix-resources) - Unix Free Resources | This repo collects 21 of free resources for Unix. 💻 Navigate the powerful world of Unix with our Unix Command Center repository!
 Explore free Unix resources and courses to master essential concepts and gain practical experience.
 Perfect for system administrators, developers,.